takelwerk/takelage-doc/doc/tools/gopass.md

 Although the ansible passwordstore plugin is preferable you can use this feature to access secrets in ansible.
-Just add a file `ansible/group_vars/all/project.yml` with
+Just add a file `ansible/group_vars/all/project.yml`:

 ```yaml
 ---